 Nearly five thousand U.S. soldiers died.
 Many other soldiers committed suicide.
-Well over 150,000 Americans were injured or sickened, far more than the official Pentagon under-estimate which restricts nonfatal casualty counts only to those incurred directly in the line of fire.
+Well over 150,000 Americans were injured or sickened, far more than the official Pentagon underestimate which restricts nonfatal casualty counts only to those incurred directly in the line of fire.

-So far the Iraq War has monetarily cost taxpayers about \$2 trillion.
-Tens of billions more will be spent for veterans disabilities and continuing expenses in Iraq.
-Taxpayers are paying over \$600 million a year to guard the giant U.S. Embassy and its personnel in Baghdad, more than what our government spends for OSHA, whose task is to reduce the number of American workers who die every year from workplace disease and trauma, currently about 58,000.
+So far, the Iraq War has monetarily cost taxpayers about \$2 trillion.
+Tens of billions more will be spent for veteran's disabilities in addition to continuing expenses in Iraq.
+Taxpayers are paying over \$600 million a year to guard the giant U.S. Embassy and its personnel in Baghdad, more than what our government spends for OSHA, whose task is to reduce the number of American workers who die annually from workplace disease and trauma - currently about 58,000.

 All for what results?
-Before the invasion there was no al-Qaeda in Saddam Hussein's secular dictatorship.
-Now a growing al-Qaeda in Iraq is terrorizing the country with ever bolder car bombings and suicide attacks taking dozens of lives at a time and spilling forcefully over into Syria.
+Before the invasion, there was no al-Qaeda in Saddam Hussein's secular dictatorship.
+Now a growing al-Qaeda in Iraq is terrorizing the country with ever bolder car bombings, and suicide attacks taking dozens of lives at a time and spilling forcefully over into Syria.

 Iraq is a police state with sectarian struggles between the dominant Shiites and the insurgent Sunnis who lived together peacefully and intermarried for centuries.
 There were no sectarian slaughters of this kind before the invasion, except for Saddam Hussein's bloodbath against rebellious Shiites.
 The Shiites were egged on by President George H.W.
-Bush, who promptly abandoned them to the deadly strafing of Saddam's helicopter gunships at the end of the preventable first Gulf War in 1991.
+Bush, who promptly abandoned them to the deadly strafing by Saddam's helicopter gunships at the end of the preventable first Gulf War in 1991.

-Iraq is a country in ruins with a political and wealthy upper class raking off the profits from the oil industry and the occupation.
+Iraq is a country in ruins with a political and wealthy upper class raking off profits from the oil industry.
 The U.S. is now widely hated in that part of Asia.
-Bush/Cheney ordered the use of cluster bombs, white phosphorous and depleted uranium against, for example, the people of Fallujah where infant birth deformities have skyrocketed.
+Bush/Cheney ordered the use of cluster bombs, comprised of white phosphorous and depleted uranium, against the people of Fallujah where infant birth deformities have skyrocketed.

-As Raed Jarrar, an Iraqi-American analyst observed: "Complete destruction of the Iraqi national identity" and the sectarian system introduced by the U.S. invaders in 2003, where Iraqis were favored or excluded based on their sectarian and ethnic affiliations, laid the basis for the current cruel chaos and violence.
-It was a nasty, brutish form of divide and rule.
+As Raed Jarrar, an Iraqi-American analyst observed, "Complete destruction of the Iraqi national identity."
+Moreover, the sectarian system introduced by the U.S. invaders in 2003, resulting in Iraqis being favored or excluded based on their sectarian and ethnic affiliations, laid the basis for the current cruel chaos and violence - a nasty, brutish form of divide and rule.

 The results back home in our country are soldiers and their extended families suffering in many ways from broken lives.
-Phil Donahue's gripping documentary Body of War follows the painwracked life of one soldier returning in 2004 from Iraq as a paraplegic.
-That soldier, Tomas Young, nearing the end of his devastated life, has just written a penetrating letter to George W. Bush which every American should read (http://www.truthdig.com/dig/item/the_last_letter_20130318/).
+Phil Donahue's gripping documentary Body of War follows the pain-wracked life of one soldier returning in 2004 from Iraq as a paraplegic.
+That soldier, Tomas Young, nearing the end of his devastated life, has just written a penetrating letter to George W. Bush, which every American should read. [https://nader.org/2014/11/14/tomas-youngs-last-letter-to-bush-cheney/].